tdh424/pmph-e2025-pub/README.md

   Both have the same hand-in and hand-out date, as detailed later, since they have a common theme: optimizing locality of reference.

-* Assignment 5 (25 points) and 6 (25 points) are to be solved in groups of 3 or 4,
-    roughly during the last month of the course.
+* Assignment 5 (25 points) and 6 (25 points) are to be solved in groups of up to 3 or 4 students, roughly during the last month of the course.
     They essentially consists of a larger project, in which Assignment 5 refers to submitting the code solution, and Assignment 6 refers to submitting the report.
     This intends to stress that the quality of the report will be reflected in the final grade.
 Meaning: if the report is poor, you will loose points.
-    It also stands to reason that the quality of the report is also tightly related to the quality of the solution (implementation), i.e., if the solution is not up to the standards, the report is bound to suffer as well.
+    It also stands to reason that the quality of the report is tightly related to the quality of the solution (implementation), i.e., if the solution is not up to the standards, the report is bound to suffer as well.

 * There will be no oral presentation of the "group" project (i.e., Assignment 5 & 6),
-    because the course have grown and there are too many students enrolled in PMPH.
+    because the number of enrolled students has grown and it is not practical anymore.

+### Resubmission of Assignments

-Assignments 1-4 can be resubmitted *once*, within one week since the time that you have received feedback for each of them.
-If you did not get the maximal number points, you are allowed to resubmit, only if you wish to (not mandatory).
+Assignments 1-4 can be resubmitted *once*, within one week since the time when you have received feedback for each of them.
+If you did not get the maximal number of points, you are allowed to resubmit, only if you wish to do so (not mandatory).

 For Assignments 5 and 6, no resubmission is possible, since the deadlines are just before exam week (Assignment 5) and within the exam week (Assignment 6).